Smart Fiberglass Solutions Contact Us Now

 • Edge sealing condition

-High silica fiberglass materials are widely used because they offer excellent heat resistance and dimensional stability in fire safety systems.
+Fiberglass-based smoke curtain fabrics should maintain thermal stability, low shrinkage, flame resistance, and dimensional stability.
+High silica fiberglass materials are widely used because they offer excellent heat resistance and stable fire performance.

 Fire Shutter Maintenance